Close

 Prior to the turn of the 21st century, we lacked a theoretical framework for distinguishing 18 to 29 year-olds from those who are younger and older.
 This lack of developmental theory resulted in scant scientific research describing the mental health issues that young people in this age group face.
 Not surprisingly, we have very few treatment models designed to fit their mental health needs.
 Because substance use disorders are common in this age group, debilitating during years when much growth is expected, and an unfortunate precipitant of accidents and death, the absence of treatment models designed to fit this specific age group is particularly alarming.
 However, recent advances in developmental theory and neurobiological research present an opportunity to design developmentally-sensitive models for the treatment of substance abuse disorders in 18 to 29 year-olds.

 The objective of this article is to introduce The Developmental Neurobiological Model for substance abuse treatment in emerging adults.
-Emerging adulthood (ages 18 to 29) is a transforming neurobiological and developmental maturational window during which individuals are challenged to negotiate new social prescriptions affecting the personal foundation for separateness, identity and self- integration, and attachment patterns.
-This is occurring at a time when brain maturation and its neurobiological underpinnings may be in consonance with or at odds with such growth.
+Emerging adulthood (ages 18 to 29) is a transforming neurobiological and developmental maturational window during which individuals are challenged to negotiate new social prescriptions affecting the personal foundation for separateness, identity and self-integration, self-regulation and attachment patterns.
+This is occurring at a time when brain maturation and its neurobiological underpinnings may be in consonance with, or counter to, such developmental challenges.

 This article introduces a therapeutic model for the treatment of substance abuse in emerging adults informed by developmental psychology, attachment theory and research on neurobiological maturation.
-The model harnesses the brain’s neuroplastic capacity during this period by targeting psychotherapeutic, psychosocial and neurobiological interventions towards crucial brain networks that are in the process of developmental maturation but have been aborted and/ or distorted by substance abuse.
-These interventions facilitate neural network maturation in the service of fostering and reinforcing self- mastery and healthy functioning in the emerging adult.
+The model harnesses the brain’s robust neuroplastic capacity during this period by targeting psychotherapeutic, psychosocial and neurobiological interventions towards crucial brain networks that are in the process of developmental maturation but have been aborted and/ or distorted by substance abuse.
+These interventions facilitate neural network maturation in the service of fostering and reinforcing self-mastery and adaptive developmental progression and functioning in the emerging adult.

 Arnett (2000) introduced the term emerging adulthood to identify the developmental phase in persons ages 18-29 years.
 This developmental phase, according to Arnett (2004), is characterized by: 1) identity exploration, where one’s sense of self and self-identification in major life areas such as love, work and world perspective is refined and redefined; 2) generalized instability in all areas of life with uncertainty of future possibilities and potential life paths; 3) a state of in-between adolescence and adulthood; 4) self-focus with a shift toward greater individual identity, personal power, self-regulation and self-agency; and 5) possibilities and risks with risk factors peaking and biological, psychological and sociocultural influences emerging that may be uniquely destabilizing to this age group.